phoenixframework/phoenix_guides/0_overview.md

   - parses incoming requests and dispatches to the correct controller/action, passing parameters as needed
   - provides helpers to generate route paths or urls to resources
 - Controllers
-  - provide functions called actions to handle requests
+  - provide functions called 'Actions' to handle requests
   - Actions
     - prepare data and pass it into views
     - invoke rendering via views